Amtrix/fpt-max-cut/README.md

     -benchmark-output [output-file-path]
     Where to output the benchmark data.

-    -total-allocated-time [time]
+    -total-allowed-solver-time [time]
     In seconds!
 Gives the allocated time the kernelization, solver, etc. is allowed to utilize in TOTAL *per* graph.
+Set -1 if you want to turn of solvers.

     -locsearch-iterations   [num]
     -mqlib-iterations       [num]